Contents

 When a conversion occurs later, regardless of whether it’s an online or an offline conversion, previously stored information, instead of the cookies, is then used to attribute it to the visitor source.

-Cookieless tracking implementation
+Cookieless website journey tracking

 Conversion attribution with cookieless tracking that uses first-party data